Local region-learning modules for point cloud classification: Results

 \section{Results}

-We conducted various experiments to observe the effect of CSM and RUM on the performance of PointNet++.
-The experiments were performed on the real-world classification data set ScanObjectNN \citep{Uy2019ScanObjectNN}.
-First, variations of only CSM or only RUM were integrated to the set abstraction layers of PointNet++.
+We conducted various experiments to observe the effect of CSM and RUM on the performance of PointNet++ and PointCNN.
+The experiments were performed on the real-world classification data set ScanObjectNN \citep{Uy2019ScanObjectNN} and on the ShapeNet data set \citep{Chang2015shapenet}, which contains CAD models of objects.

+First, variations of only CSM or only RUM were integrated to the set abstraction layers of PointNet++ to compare their performance on ScanObjecNN.
 The modules were either integrated to the first layer, or to the second, or to both.
-In the final experiments, various combinations of versions of CSM and RUM were then inserted together to the second layer of PointNet++.
+Then, various combinations of versions of CSM and RUM were inserted together to the second layer of PointNet++.
+Similar experiments were performed with PointCNN on ScanObjectNN.
+We integrated the modules only to the third $\mathcal{X}$-Conv layer of PointCNN.
+Finally, we tested selected versions of the modules integrated to PointNet++ and PointCNN on ShapeNet data set.